-The third factor that influences social media for small business is determination.
+The third factor that influences social media for small businesses is determination.
 To work properly, social media for small businesses has to be a continuous process of publishing and engaging.
-Saying “I have tried social media and it’s just not my thing” doesn’t show determination.
+Saying “I have tried social media, and it’s just not my thing” doesn’t show determination.
 You may have tried Snapchat, and it’s not your cup of tea.
 That’s fine.
 But perhaps Facebook is.
 And maybe posting on Facebook isn’t for you, but engaging in Facebook Groups might be.
 I call bullsh*t on the statement that “social media isn’t your thing.”
 You probably just haven’t found the right medium or platform.

 Social media usage for small businesses